Admission to the BPhil in Philosophy

 If your degree is not from the UK, visit the University's International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University's minimum entry requirements.
 If your degree is from a country not included in that list, then you should contact the UK National Information Centre for the recognition and evaluation of international qualifications and skills (UK ENIC).

-The entry requirements state that the Faculty of Philosophy usually asks for an undergraduate degree in Philosophy (or a closely-related discipline) for admission to the BPhil in Philosophy.
-However, if your degree has sufficient philosophy in it, you may be eligible as well.
-The Faculty cannot unfortunately give you an assessment as to whether your current degree(s) make(s) you eligible – as an applicant’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board about whether you have completed enough relevant modules in Philosophy.
+If your degree has sufficient philosophy in it, you may be eligible.
+The Faculty unfortunately cannot give you an assessment as to whether your current degree(s) make(s) you eligible, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board about whether you have completed enough relevant modules in Philosophy.

-However, please note that admission to the BPhil in Philosophy is very competitive (we receive approximately 280 applications for 27 places) and the vast majority of BPhil applicants have an undergraduate Philosophy degree (with some also having a graduate Philosophy degree) so you may want to take this into account when deciding to apply for the course.
+However, please note that admission to the BPhil in Philosophy is very competitive and the vast majority of BPhil applicants have an undergraduate Philosophy degree (with some also having a graduate Philosophy degree) so you may want to take this into account when deciding to apply for the course.

 I study/have studied a degree that is not in Philosophy (or a closely-related discipline).
 Am I eligible to apply for the BPhil in Philosophy?

-The entry requirements state that the Faculty of Philosophy usually asks for an undergraduate degree in Philosophy (or a closely-related discipline) for admission to the BPhil in Philosophy.
-However, the admissions board may decide to consider you for admission to the BPhil in Philosophy, but this cannot be guaranteed.
-The Faculty cannot unfortunately give you an assessment as to whether your current degree(s) make(s) you eligible – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+The admissions board may decide to consider you for admission to the BPhil in Philosophy if your degree is not in philosophy or a closely-related discipline, but this cannot be guaranteed.
+The Faculty unfortunately cannot give you an assessment as to whether your current degree(s) make(s) you eligible, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.

-However, please note that admission to the BPhil in Philosophy is very competitive (we receive approximately 280 applications for 27 places) and the vast majority of BPhil applicants have an undergraduate Philosophy degree (with some also having a graduate Philosophy degree) so you may want to take this into account when deciding to apply for the course.
+However, please note that admission to the BPhil in Philosophy is very competitive and the vast majority of BPhil applicants have an undergraduate Philosophy degree (with some also having a graduate Philosophy degree) so you may want to take this into account when deciding to apply for the course.

-If you are serious about studying a masters (and/or doctoral) degree in Philosophy at the University of Oxford, you could possibly look into studying a philosophy conversion course after you have finished your undergraduate degree.
-A philosophy conversion course (in the UK these are usually called a “Graduate Diploma in Philosophy”) offers you a way to earn another undergraduate degree (but this time in Philosophy) in one year instead of three years (it is shorter because you already have an undergraduate degree).
+If you are serious about studying a masters (and/or doctoral) degree in Philosophy at the University of Oxford, you could possibly look into studying a philosophy conversion course after you have finished your undergraduate degree (in the UK these are usually called a “Graduate Diploma in Philosophy”).
+A philosophy conversion course offers you a way to earn another undergraduate degree (but this time in Philosophy) in one year instead of three years (it is shorter because you already have an undergraduate degree).
 Oxford University unfortunately does not have such a course but there are other universities in the UK that do.
 You can do a web search for “philosophy conversion course UK” or “graduate diploma in Philosophy UK” to find them.
 There may also be one-year masters courses elsewhere which allow you to enter without an undergraduate degree in philosophy, upon completion of which you may be eligible for our graduate degrees in Philosophy.

-The BPhil entry requirements state that the Faculty usually asks for an undergraduate degree with honours in philosophy or a closely-related discipline.
 It is not possible to provide a list of degrees that would be considered as closely-related to Philosophy as it is not the degree name that is taken into account when considering admissions, but the quantity of philosophy-related modules/topics/content taken as part of the degree.
 For example, someone with a degree in Politics who has completed considerable work in Political Theory and Political Philosophy may be deemed to be suitable to apply for our course.
 Similarly, someone with a Law degree who has completed considerable work in Jurisprudence or Philosophy of Law/Legal Philosophy or someone with a degree in Theology who has studied Philosophical Theology topics, may also be deemed to be suitable to apply for our course.
 But this judgement is to be made by the admissions board once it is in receipt of your complete application.
-It is therefore not possible for the Faculty to give you an assessment as to whether your degree is sufficiently closely related to make you eligible to apply for the BPhil in Philosophy as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+It is therefore not possible for the Faculty to give you an assessment as to whether your degree is sufficiently closely related to make you eligible to apply for the BPhil in Philosophy, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.

-An applicant will not be automatically excluded if they do not meet the minimum degree result(s) or GPA listed in the entry requirements but the Faculty cannot unfortunately give you an assessment as to whether your application would or could result in an offer – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+An applicant will not be automatically excluded if they do not meet the minimum degree result(s) or GPA listed in the entry requirements but the Faculty cannot unfortunately give you an assessment as to whether your application would or could result in an offer, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.

-However, please note that admission to the BPhil in Philosophy is very competitive (we receive approximately 280 applications for 27 places) so you may want to take this into account when deciding to apply for the course.
+However, please note that admission to the BPhil in Philosophy is very competitive so you may want to take this into account when deciding to apply for the course.

 No, you are not required to have any publications.